bedrocklinux/bedrocklinux-website/markdown/0.7/extending.md

   corresponding `user_interfaces[]` to be applicable for the given package manager.
 - `${items}`: this is a list of variable, operation specific items.
-For most commands where it is appropriate it is a list of one or more package managers, but in some cases it may be a search string or other content.
+For most commands where it is appropriate it is a list of one or more packages, but in some cases it may be a search string or other content.

 Some `pmm` operations are combinations of primitive operations.
 For example, the operation `update-package-database,upgrade-packages-full` first updates the